 Book your Sri Lanka trip from TravelTriangle: Inclusive of Hotels, Sightseeing, Transfers, & Meals.
 Best Prices Guaranteed.
 Get Customizable Package & Free Guidance From Destination Experts.
 Book Now!

 2. Nuwara Eliya, Ella

 This will be an unforgettable trip when you take a train ride through the luscious green countryside of Nuwara Eliya.
+It is the best place in Sri Lanka in August that you ought not to miss.
 Without any second thoughts on the weather in Sri Lanka, stay amidst the greenery of Ella to relish the best of this paradise.
 Walk through the tea plantations, stroll along the train bridges, and hike towards the remote villages to feel the authentic vibe of Nuwara Eliya which is one of the top 10 places to visit in Sri Lanka.

 3. The Cultural Triangle